-- 32. Several UK cases consider whether (and when) amounts received by taxpayers that may be subject to repayment are trading receipts that should be taken into account in calculating the taxpayer's profits. - 33.
-Lincolnshire Sugar Co Ltd (in liquidation) v Smart (HMIT) [1937] 1 All ER 413 (HL) considered "advances" payable to sugar manufacturers.
-The advances became repayable in the event of imported sugar rising to a certain price, or in certain other events such as a winding up of the company.
-The appellant company received weekly advances amounting to £17,494 5s 7d.
-This sum was included as a liability in its balance sheet.
-No part of the sum ever became repayable.
-The issue was whether the £17,494 5s 7d was a trading receipt of the company in the year it was received.
-The company contended that the advances were not trading receipts or, if the advances were trading receipts, they could not be brought into account as such, so long as they remained subject to repayment. - 34.
+- 36. Several UK cases consider whether (and when) amounts received by taxpayers that may be subject to repayment are trading receipts that should be taken into account in calculating the taxpayer's profits. - 37.
+Lincolnshire Sugar Co Ltd (in liquidation) v Smart (HMIT) [1937] 1 All ER 413 (HL) considered "advances" payable by the Government to sugar manufacturers.
+The advances became repayable in the event of imported sugar rising to a certain price or in certain other events such as a windingup of the company.
+The advances were included as a liability in the company's balance sheet.
+No part of the advances ever became repayable.
+The issue was whether the advances were trading receipts of the company in the year they were received.
+The company contended that the advances were not trading receipts or, if the advances were trading receipts, they could not be brought into account as such, so long as they remained subject to repayment. - 38.
 Lord MacMillan concluded that the amounts were trading receipts.
-The fact the payments were called advances and were repayable if certain contingencies occurred was not decisive.
-Rather he was influenced by the fact the payments were made to the company so that the money could be used in its business. - 35.
+The fact the payments were called advances and were repayable if certain contingencies occurred was not decisive; rather, Lord MacMillan was influenced by the fact the payments were made to the company so the money could be used in its business. - 39.
 Morley (Inspector of Taxes) v Tattersall [1938] 3 All ER 296 (CA) involved a firm of auctioneers.
-Its conditions of sale provided that vendors should receive the purchase money following the sale, and that no money would be paid without a written order.
-As a result of the operation of these conditions, large sums of money from time to time remained unclaimed in the hands of the firm.
-When a new partner was admitted in 1922, £13,022 6s 4d in respect of unclaimed balances for years before 1908 was transferred to the capital account of the old partner.
-In 1935 when a further partner was admitted, £10,406 10s 1d in respect of unclaimed balances between 1922 and 1928 was transferred partly to the current accounts and partly to the capital accounts of the former partners.
+Its conditions of sale provided that vendors should receive the purchase money following the sale and that no money would be paid without a written order.
+As a result of the operation of these conditions, large sums of money sometimes remained unclaimed in the hands of the firm.
+When a new partner was admitted in 1922, an amount for unclaimed balances for years before 1908 was transferred to the capital account of the old partner.
+In 1935, when another partner was admitted, an amount for unclaimed balances between 1922 and 1928 was transferred in part to the current accounts and in part to the capital accounts of the former partners.
 A partnership deed in 1936 provided that such liability as subsisted in respect of those sums should be assumed by the partnership and that such unclaimed balances as first arose six years before the taking of each annual account should be transferred at such account to the credit of the partners in accordance with their shares in the partnership.
-The partnership deed further provided that all liability in respect of the unpaid amounts should be borne by the partnership.

-36. Sir Wilfrid Greene MR noted that the Statute of Limitation had not started to run in respect of the balances.
+The partnership deed further provided that all liability in respect of the unpaid amounts should be borne by the partnership. - 40.
+Sir Wilfrid Greene MR noted that the Statute of Limitation had not started to run for the balances.
 Therefore, the taxpayer was still obliged to make payment to a customer at any time if requested (at 298):